joelegner/decisions/docs/dev/Development.md

 - [ ] User settings.
 - [ ] Infinite undo/redo.

-## File Format
+## File Handling

-We will use SQLite for the [application file format](https://sqlite.org/appfileformat.html) and for user settings.
+We use SQLite for the [application file format](https://sqlite.org/appfileformat.html) and for user settings.

-We will use [SQLAlchemy](https://docs.sqlalchemy.org/en/13/orm/tutorial.html) for the Object Relational Mapper (ORM) for the application file format and possibly user settings.
+We use [SQLAlchemy](https://docs.sqlalchemy.org/en/13/orm/tutorial.html) for the Object Relational Mapper (ORM) for the application file format and possibly user settings.

+Creating a new decision:

+1. MainWin prompts to save unsaved changes.

+1. MainWin creates a new DecisionModel instance.

 ## SQLAlchemy Tayloring